 - 4.10.
 It is the Hiring Manager's responsibility to identify a vacancy, seek budgetary authority for the position and to produce a Role Profile for the role.
 Templates for Role Profiles are available on the Safer Recruitment Toolkit. - 4.11.
-The vacancy must be added to the Current Academic Year's Vacancy List (Via Teams) and must be approved prior to any recruitment activity including advertising, engaging with external agencies, interviewing or making verbal or written job offers.
+The vacancy must be added to the Recruitment Module on Cognita People, by completing a Requisition and must be approved prior to any recruitment activity including advertising, engaging with external agencies, interviewing or making verbal or written job offers.
 This is to ensure the new position and recruitment costs are within the approved budget.